Di

 D

 Robert Ryan was considered for the role of Messala, with Burt Lancaster as Ben-Hur.
-However, he [...]
+However, he was [...]

 D